-LLGHG emission reductions are typically motivated by climate mitigation policies, whereas SLCF reductions mostly result from air pollution control, climate policies (see FAQ6.2) as well as policies focusing on achieving UN Sustainable Development Goals (SDGs) (see Box 6.2).
-The management of several SLCFs (BC, CH4, tropospheric O3, and HFCs) is considered in the literature as a fast-response, near-term measure to curb climate change, while reduction of emissions of LLGHGs is an essential measure for mitigating long-term climate warming (Shindell et al., 2012; Shoemaker et al., 2013; Rogelj et al., 2014b; Shindell et al., 2017a; Lelieveld et al., 2019).
-Note that the term short-lived climate pollutants (SLCPs) refering only to warming SLCFs has been used within the policy arena.
-The SR 1.5 report states that limiting warming to 1.5°C to achieve Paris Agreement goals, implies net zero CO2 emissions around 2050 and concurrent deep reductions in emissions of non-CO2 forcers, particularly methane (Rogelj et al., 2018a).
-In addition, several SLCFs are key air pollutants or precursors of fine particulate matter (PM2.5) and tropospheric O3 and therefore subject to control driven by air quality targets.
+Long-lived greenhouse gas (LLGHG) emission reductions are typically motivated by climate mitigation policies, whereas SLCF reductions mostly result from air pollution control and climate policies (FAQ6.2), as well as policies focusing on achieving UN Sustainable Development Goals (SDGs; Box 6.2).
+The management of several SLCFs (BC, CH4, tropospheric O3 and HFCs) is considered in the literature as a fast-response, near-term measure to curb climate change, while reduction of emissions of LLGHGs is an essential measure for mitigating long-term climate warming (Shindell et al., 2012, 2017b; Shoemaker et al., 2013; Rogelj et al., 2014b; Lelieveld et al., 2019).
+Note that the term short-lived climate pollutants (SLCPs), referring only to warming SLCFs, has been used within the policy arena.
+The SR 1.5 report states that limiting warming to 1.5°C to achieve Paris Agreement goals, implies net-zero CO2 emissions around 2050 and concurrent deep reductions in emissions of non-CO2 forcers, particularly methane (Rogelj et al., 2018a).
+In addition, several SLCFs are key air pollutants or precursors of fine particulate matter (PM2.5) and tropospheric O3, and therefore subject to control driven by air-quality targets.

-Policies addressing either SLCFs or LLGHGs reduction, often prioritize mitigation of specific anthropogenic sources, such as energy production, industry, transportation, agriculture, waste management, and residential fuel use.
-Choice of the targetted sector and chosen measures will determine the ratios of emitted SLCFs and LLGHGs.
-These changes in emissions of co-emitted species will result in diverse responses driven by complex chemical and physical processes and resulting climate perturbations (see Section 6.5).
+Policies addressing the reduction of either SLCFs or LLGHGs, often prioritize mitigation of specific anthropogenic sources, such as energy production, industry, transportation, agriculture, waste management and residential fuel use.
+The choice of the targetted sector and chosen measures will determine the ratios of emitted SLCFs and LLGHGs.
+These changes in emissions of co-emitted species will result in diverse responses driven by complex chemical and physical processes, and resulting climate perturbations (Section 6.5).
 The understanding of the co-benefits through sectoral mitigation efforts (as well as potential negative impacts) is essential to inform policy making.

-The discussion of targeted SLCF policies and their role in climate change mitigation ranges from critical evaluation of the climate co-benefits (Smith and Mizrahi, 2013; Pierrehumbert, 2014; Rogelj et al., 2014b; Strefler et al., 2014; Allen et al., 2016a), modelling the potential of dedicated BC and CH4 reductions in association with or without climate policy (Harmsen et al., 2019; Smith et al., 2020), individual or multi-component mitigation in relation to natural variability (Samset et al., 2020), warning about the risk of diversion of resources from LLGHGs, especially CO2, policies (e.g., Shoemaker et al., 2013), to seeing it as an opportunity to strengthen commitment and accelerate action on LLGHGs (Victor et al., 2015; Aakre et al., 2018).
+The discussion of targeted SLCF policies and their role in climate change mitigation ranges from critical evaluation of the climate co-benefits (Smith and Mizrahi, 2013; Pierrehumbert, 2014; Rogelj et al., 2014b; Strefler et al., 2014; M.R.
+Allen et al., 2016); modelling the potential of dedicated BC and CH4 reductions in association with or without climate policy (Harmsen et al., 2019; Smith et al., 2020); individual or multi-component mitigation in relation to natural variability (Samset et al., 2020); warning about the risk of diversion of resources from LLGHGs, especially CO2; policies (e.g., Shoemaker et al., 2013); to seeing it as an opportunity to strengthen commitment and accelerate action on LLGHGs (Victor et al., 2015; Aakre et al., 2018).